ibz0q/lovelace-bg-animation/README.md

 - Add BaseURL (Done)
 - Allow for multi instance (Done)
 - postMessage
 - Default gallery to use all, if nothing is specified.
+(Removed)
+- Add a video background
+- Serialize data passthrough